appwrite/demos-for-functions/deno/generate-website-screenshot/README.md

 * Input the command that will run your function (in this case "deno --unstable run --allow-net --allow-env --allow-read --allow-write index.js") as your entrypoint command
 * Upload your tarfile
 * Click 'Activate'

+## 🎯 Trigger
+You can trigger the function by clicking on "Execute now" in the Appwrite console or using `createExecution` function from one of our Client-side or Server-side SDKs.